Akhil-0911/PADCOM/models.md

 ├── templates/
 │   ├── index.html

-## Use the above folder structure ti arrage the files and folders for the proper execution
+## Use the above folder structure and arrange the files and folders for the proper execution of the project